viksicom/sanitize_files/README.md

    * `overwrite` -- if false, will check if the same output file already exists and create a new file with different name.
 Default: false
    * `filesList` -- when provided, utility will use this list instead of looking for command line arguments.
 Example: `filesList: ["logs/*.log","confs/*"]`
    * `whiteList` -- an optional array of strings that should not be sanitized.
 Example: `whiteList: ["127.0.0.1","test.com"]`
    * `whiteListFile` -- a file, containing the `whiteList` array of strings.
 If both `whiteList` and `whiteListFile` are specified, arrays will be combined.
+   * `scanDirs` - when true and directory is entered on command line, will recursively scan this directory for files, to include them into processing set.
+Default: true

 Example of `whiteListFile`
 ```